 If you’re applying for Social Security Disability, there are a lot of ways to get it wrong and make sure you never get insurance for your loss of income.
-Here are a few things not to do:
+Here are a few things not to do when applying for SSDI, from our Memphis Social Security Disability lawyers.

 You will need to provide information on your medical history, work experience, and education or training.
 Include as much detail as possible on each.
 Pay attention to medical details in particular, including all of your conditions – not just the worst ones.
 Make sure to fill out all of the forms completely.